forbesjon2/MNO/data/README.md

 <br>
 _following:_ An integer representing how many people this user is following
 <br>
 _groups:_ A list of groups.
-For each group there will be a name and a list of at least one room.
-For each room there will be the room name and the number of followers.
-The unique tag will be < groupName> @ < room>
+For each group there will be a name and a list of at least one server.
+For each server there will be the server name and the number of followers.
+The unique tag will be < groupName> @ < server>
 <br>
 _schedule:_ TODO edit this. not sure if ill keep this but its useful for scheduling tutor stuff idk
 <br>